DRFTA/gordon-rookie-reardon/README.md

 <br><br>
 ## 1978: The Moment of Triumph

 The 1978 series remains the golden chapter of New Zealand basketball, a true underdog story that would inspire decades to come.
 Facing the powerhouse Australian team, Reardon emerged as the catalyst for a miracle.
-In the heart-pounding victories in Christchurch and Auckland, he was the heartbeat of the team.
+In the heart pounding victories in Christchurch and Auckland, he was the heartbeat of the team.

 Whether it was a tenacious defensive stop or a precise mid-range jumper under the highest pressure, Reardon's play was nothing short of legendary.
-When the final whistle blew, it wasn't just a win; it was a profound, symbolic declaration that New Zealand basketball had arrived on the world stage.
+When the final whistle blew, it wasn't just a win, it was a profound, symbolic declaration that New Zealand basketball had arrived on the world stage.

 <br><br>
 ## A Lasting Legacy

 Though his playing days transitioned into a distinguished period of mentorship, administration, and leadership during the birth of the National Basketball League (NBL), Reardon's influence has never waned.
-His 2020 induction into the Basketball Hall of Fame was merely a formal recognition of what the basketball community had known for years: Gordon "Rookie" Reardon is a giant of the game.
+The 1978 New Zealand team's 2020 induction into the Basketball Hall of Fame was merely a formal recognition of what the basketball community had known for years: Gordon "Rookie" Reardon is a New Zealand basketball legend.

 His journey serves as an uplifting beacon for every young athlete who dreams of greatness.
 He taught us that the most significant victories aren't just won on the scoreboard, but in the character you build, the barriers you break, and the legacy you leave for those who follow.